-Jeremy Wright serves as Chair of KPWH’s Class Action Practice section.
+Jeremy Wright serves as Chair of KPWW’s Class Action Practice section.

 Mr. Wright is licensed to practice law in the District of Columbia and the State of Texas.
 Mr. Wright’s practice concentrates on representation of employees before state and federal courts, the EEOC, and the MSPB, in both individual and class action litigation.